-In an event hosted by Global Development Network and Pathways by Prosperity, I had the opportunity to speak on a panel entitled: ‘Including the Poor in the Digital Age’.
+In an event hosted by Global Development Network and Pathways for Prosperity, I had the opportunity to speak on a panel entitled: ‘Including the Poor in the Digital Age’.
 Professor Stefan Dercon was chairing the panel and he prompted us to reflect on lessons from Aadhaar for an international audience.

 Following is a brief summary of what I shared:

 A universal identify platform where each person is uniquely identified is indeed an attractive option.
 In an ideal world, the universality and reliability of such a platform can reduce transaction costs related to establishing one’s identity or knowing someone else’s identity.

 However, in my opinion, this is contingent on three premises – a) having high quality and reliable identity data as part of the platform, b) promoting wide usability, where anyone who wishes to establish their identity using this platform can do so, and c) increasing accessibility so that everyone who needs to establish someone else’s identity can easily do so.
 Implementation of these systems must be critically analysed to see which features of such an identity system should be continued and which ones must be dropped.